tfluhr/test-project/docs/chapters/manuscripts.md

 For more information on building document structure with headings, visit the [WebAim's Semantic Structure guide](https://webaim.org/techniques/semanticstructure/).

-## To add images
+## Adding images

-Instead of adding images directly to your Word document, add placeholder text that you can use to add the images directly from your repository later.
-This will ensure the image retains its quality when being converted to Markdown.
-Sample placeholder text:
+Instead of embedding images within Word documents, we recommend adding the image files to a specific folder and referecing the file name within the document.

+For now, you can use placeholder text within your Word document so you know where the images will eventually be placed.
+Here's a sample placeholder text you can use:

 \[INSERT IMAGE: "(caption)" filname.jpg (sent separately)\]

-With a little training, standardized styles can be used by OER authors themselves as they\'re writing their manuscripts.
-In the resources section of Lantern, you'll find a formatted `.docx` template that you can use or share with your authors to get started.

 ::: box :::